Elements-Agency/benjaminjyoung/content/about.md

 {{< img class="floatright" width="200px" src="/images/ben-fit.jpg" alt="Fit Ben" title="Fit Ben" >}}

-Six years from that fatal day, something cause a small spark to ignite back those feelings.
+Six years from that fatal day, something caused a small spark to ignite back those feelings.
 While I refuse to go in to details of what that was now, it wasn't easy at first to finally have to confront the emotions of loss and finally be able to cycle through them.
 I struggled at first, for a few months, but eventually something caught fire and I would go on to take an incredible amount of action to start taking better care of both my body and mind.

 Through those struggles to heal, and at the age of 33, I was reminded that I once used to enjoy making art.
 Finally, 18 years since stopping art all-together, I picked it up back again.
+I was quickly reminded I was good at it.
+This was when I first began painting as well.
 And the rest of the story, is here on display...
 Hoping to express those emotions I experienced, on to canvas and paper.
+For you to all enjoy and appreciate.

+Thank you, for listening to this Young man's story.

 ---